 What are Peer Helpers?

-Peer Helpers are a small group of trained students who are available to meet with any current U of M or ICM student.
+Peer Helpers are a small group of trained students who are available to meet with any current U of M, ICM, or ELC student.
 Here are some of the things Peer Helpers can do during your appointment:

 - Be a non-judgmental, listening ear